Why Is My Cat Sneezing? Expert Insights from a Vet

 Key Points

-- Sneezing is a normal behavior in cats and a common symptom of upper respiratory infections (URI), the feline equivalent of the common cold.
-Most URIs resolve on their own in one to two weeks.
+• Sneezing is a normal behavior in cats and a common symptom of upper respiratory infections (URI), the feline equivalent of the common cold.

-- If your cat doesn’t stop sneezing and has other symptoms like lethargy, hiding, nasal or eye discharge, loss of appetite, or difficulty breathing, then visit your veterinarian right away.
+• If your cat won’t stop sneezing and has other symptoms like lethargy, hiding, nasal or eye discharge, loss of appetite, or difficulty breathing, visit your vet right away.

 Cat sneezing is perfectly normal behavior.
 That’s right — cats get the sniffles sometimes, too.

 However, if your cat is sneezing a lot, then you may need to do more than say, “Bless you.”
-Sometimes, it can be hard to tell whether your cat has allergies, a cold, or they’re just a little too excited about their new catnip toy.
+As a loving pet owner, it can be hard to tell whether your cat has allergies, a cold, or they’re just a little too excited about their new catnip toy.

 The occasional cat sneeze can actually be quite cute, but there’s nothing cute about a sick kitty.
 To help you spot the difference between an everyday sneeze and a more serious upper respiratory infection (URI), we’ve put together this comprehensive guide to cat sneezing.
 As a general rule, if your cat is sneezing more than usual or shows other worrisome symptoms, it’s never a bad idea to call your vet for advice.